Why are there levies to be paid for the delivery of import consignments?

 What are orders not prescribed by customs law?

-munitions, weapons, blasting material, nuclear energy, goods for civil and military use, seditious propaganda material, etc.
+Munitions, weapons, blasting material, pyrotechnics, nuclear energy, goods for civil and military use, etc.

 - Economic and financial measures

-The customs inspection fee is charged when the Swiss Federal Tax Office orders an inspection of the consignment in question, i.e. when the consignment is inspected.
+The customs inspection fee is charged when the Swiss Federal Customs Administration orders an inspection of the consignment in question, i.e. when the consignment is inspected.

 The customs inspection fee can also be charged on duty-free consignments.

-The additional customs tariff number supplement is charged if a consignment covers more than 5 customs tariff numbers.
-The customs clearance of between 1 and 5 customs tariff numbers is included in the customs clearance fee.
+The surcharge is levied when the customs clearance of a consignment comprises more than five customs tariff numbers.
 From the sixth customs tariff number onwards, a supplement of CHF 10.00 is charged per additional customs tariff number.

-Customs clearance of a consignment with 8 customs tariff numbers: Supplement of CHF 30.00 (excluding VAT)
+For the customs clearance of a consignment with eight customs tariff numbers, a surcharge of CHF 30.00 (excl.
+VAT) is charged

 When is the EMK (precious metal control) presentation fee charged?
 When is the CITES presentation fee charged?
 When is the plant protection presentation fee charged?
 When is the GTU (border veterinary examination) presentation fee charged?